Distance Computer Science Program

 • 3.5 unweighted GPA

-• Two college-level courses completed (AP, DE, IB), preferably at least one in math or science
+• Two college-level courses completed (AP, DE, IB)

 • 3.5 unweighted GPA